Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 3. Save the string somewhere:
     - `ATP_DBSetPara(SavedRegister3, 0xE8801E09, SSID)`

-Unfortunateloy, right after this branch the function simply does an `ATP_DBSave` and moves on to start running commands and whanot. e.g.:
+Unfortunately, right after this branch the function simply does an `ATP_DBSave` and moves on to start running commands and whatnot. e.g.:

 ![ATP_WLAN_Init moves on before you](http://i.imgur.com/HVhwFzU.png)